dombartenope/filterfinder/README.md

 `out.csv` should be generated for rows containing matches and the conditions that the user tags met, will be output to the terminal

 ### Considerations
-Since this was built out of necessity, it is not equipped to handle complex filter relations (>/< unix timestamps) This will be added in the future
+- Since this was built out of necessity, it is not equipped to handle complex filter relations (>/< unix timestamps) This will be added in the future
+- If the filters look for language, you'll need to add the language as a data tag for the time being.
+This will be resolved when user exports are used instead of passing in a string